 - “Zombieland Saga movie, no news for years.”

-- “Gangsta, that anime was too good.”
+- “Gangsta, that anime was so good.”

 - "Watamote.
 Even in the OVA, they mention things about a second season that never arrived."